amygdalama/talks/nagini/proposal.md

 My background is in Theoretical Math.
 After college I optimized paid search ads for Adam & Eve, so I basically used to sell dildos on the internet (though my employer was Adlucent, an agency in Austin, TX).
 I then used machine learning via scikit-learn to automate tasks like classification of search queries into product categories.

 I will nerd out with you about sex toys, programming, science fiction, feminism, comics, Dune (I <3 Dune.
 Dune, Dune, Dune.), math, board games, etc. I also think it's fabulous to drink champagne in bed.

+###G-Rated Bio

+I'm in the W'14 batch at Hacker School, where I've worked on projects like creating sounds from spectrograms (huge failure) and replacing Python builtins and keywords with Harry Potter spells (huge success).

+My background is in Theoretical Math.
+After college I optimized paid search ads for Adam & Eve and some other retailers (though my employer was Adlucent, an agency in Austin, TX).
+I then used scikit-learn to automate tasks like classification of search queries into product categories.

+I will nerd out with you about programming, science fiction, feminism, comics, Dune (I <3 Dune.
+Dune, Dune, Dune.), math, board games, etc. I also think it's fabulous to drink champagne in bed.